JenPhD/tech_stack/README.md

 # tech_stack
-React Native/Redux application with description cards for different tech stacks
+React Native/Redux application with description cards for different tech stacks.
+The cards expand upon being pressed to reveal the description.